-Nausea and vomiting may be manifestations of a wide variety of conditions, including:
+Nausea and vomiting may be manifestations of a wide variety of conditions which are important in determining the treatment, including:

-Adverse effects of medications.
+- Adverse effects of medications.

-systemic disorders or infections.
+- Systemic disorders or infections and Pregnancy.

-Pregnancy.
+- Vestibular dysfunction.

-Vestibular dysfunction.
+- CNS infection or increased pressure and Peritonitis.

-CNS infection or increased pressure.
+- Hepatobiliary disorders.

-Peritonitis.
+- Radiation or chemotherapy.

-Hepatobiliary disorders.
+- GIT obstruction, dysmotility, or infections.

-Radiation or chemotherapy.
+Pathophysiology: The brainstem "vomiting center" coordinates vomiting through interactions with cranial nerves VIII and X and neural networks in the nucleus tractus solitarius that control respiratory, salivatory, and vasomotor Centers.

-GIT obstruction, dysmotility, or infections.
+Vomiting center contains high concentrations of: (determining the center is part of the treatment)

-Pathophysiology
+- M1 receptors.

-The brainstem "vomiting center" coordinates vomiting through interactions with cranial nerves VIII and X and neural networks in the nucleus tractus solitarius that control respiratory, salivatory, and vasomotor Centers.
+- H1 receptors.

-Vomiting center contains high concentrations of: M1 receptors.
-H1 receptors.
+- Neurokinin 1 (NK1) receptors.

-Neurokinin 1 (NK1) receptors.
-5-HT3 receptors.
+- 5-HT3 receptors.